In executive job search, self-Google regularly to safeguard your online personal brand and online reputation.

 “But I don’t have an online footprint, and I don’t want one.
 I don’t want to put myself ‘out there’.
 I don’t need to self-Google at all.”

-It may well be that you can land a job without having an online footprint, but those opportunities become more and more rare in the digital age.
+It may well be that you can land a job without having an online footprint, but those opportunities become more and more rare these days.

 Face it, just to keep pace with your competitors, you need to get with it, and take control of your online reputation.